Cometores/Basics-of-.NET/Sources/Asynchronous/README.md

 # Asynchronous

-### 1. Parallel file downloads
+### 1. Console status bar

 #### Task:
 Program to track the status of downloads.

 Several URI paths are passed, which can be used to load files over HTTP.
 The files are installed in individual threads.
 For this, a main thread will track progress and draw status bar in the console: